MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-labeling-and-protection.md

 # Labeling and pre-existing protection in Microsoft Information Protection SDK

-Microsoft Information Protection supports labeling and classification services.
+Microsoft Purview Information Protection supports labeling and classification services.
 Users and applications can apply the following to supported files:

 - Classification only through application of a label